farhaven/yadex/readme.md

     Atclib is copyright André Majorel 1995-1999 and distributed under the terms of version 2 of the GNU Library General Public License.

-Boost
-:
-    The Yadex distribution includes a subset of Boost 1.25.0.
-Boost 1.25.0 is copyright various authors and released under the following terms : Permission to copy, use, modify, sell and distribute this software is granted provided this copyright notice appears in all copies.
-This software is provided "as is" without express or implied warranty, and with no claim as to its suitability for any purpose.

 CONTACT
 -------